Cash-Out Refinance Vs. HELOC: Which Is Best For You?

 Estimate Closing Costs

-When calculating closing costs, you should also consider PMI, or private mortgage insurance, as it applies to refinancing.
+When calculating closing costs, you should also consider private mortgage insurance, or PMI, as it applies to refinancing.
 PMI protects your lender if you stop making payments on your loan, so if you make a down payment of less than 20% on your home, your lender will likely require you to pay PMI.
 In some cases, taking on a HELOC can help you avoid paying for PMI altogether.

 Don’t Forget Taxes

-There are also tax implications of refinancing vs. taking out a line of credit.
+There are also tax implications of refinancing versus taking out a line of credit.
 The IRS views refinances as a type of debt restructuring, which means the deductions and credits you can claim are significantly less plentiful than when you got your first mortgage.
 Because refinances are considered loans, you would not need to include the cash from your cash-out refinance as income when filing your taxes.

 Depending on what your cash is used for, it may or may not be tax deductible.
 With both cash-out refinances and HELOCs, your cash will only be tax deductible when used for capital home improvements, such as remodels and renovations.